danReynolds/EARTH121/lessons/MineralAndEnergyResources.md

 ## Industrial Minerals

-Many non-metalic resources are classified as industrial minerals.
+Many non-metallic resources are classified as industrial minerals.
 In some instances, these materials are important because they contain specific chemical elements or compounds used in fertilizers or industrial chemicals.

 Some minerals possess useful physical properties.
 For example, garnet is both relatively hard and common, making it a handy substance for the manufacture of abrasive products.